ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 ### @@@if series

 This type of @@@ command starts with a line begins with "@@@if", and followed by "@@@elif", "@@@else" or "@@@end".
-This command is similar to "#if", "#elif", #else" and "#endif" directives in C preprocessor.
+This command is similar to "#if", "#elif", #else" and "#endif" directives in the C preprocessor.
 For example,

     @@@if gfm